 Anangu Culture Training - Umuwa

-DPTI, Lucas TCS and Toll North employees currently working in the APY Lands on the Main Access Road Upgrade and the Landfill & Waste Management Projects recently participated in an Anangu Culture Training program in Umuwa.
+Project team members, along with the departments contractors currently working in the APY Lands on the Main Access Road Upgrade Project, participate in an Anangu Culture Training program.

 DPTI worked closely with APY Executive, Management and Staff to arrange this full day session.
 Facilitated by Anangu and local traditional owners, and supported by APY Anthropology and DPTI staff, the day involved cooking demonstrations, music, history of the APY Lands, Anangu culture and way of life.